ramonfontes/wireless-mesh-book/4addr.md

           Tx excessive retries:0  Invalid misc:26   Missed beacon:0
 ```

-As we can see, the stations are associated to ap1, ap2 and ap3, respectively.
+As we can see, the stations are associated to **ap1**, **ap2** and **ap3**, respectively.
 However, they can communicate with each other by being associated with different access points.
-This is possible due to the 4-address mode of operation, where the access points are able to allow communication between clients wirelessly.
+This is possible due to the 4-address mode of operation, where the access points are able to allow communication among clients wirelessly.

-We can confirm this statement with the ping command:
+We can confirm this statement with the ```ping``` command:

 ```
 mininet-wifi> sta1 ping -c1 sta3